Apple M2 Processor Series

 Performance of the various M2 processors really boils down to the base M2 processor performance.

-We know Apple is trying to move M Series processor upgrades to an annual rhythm like the A Series processors for iPhones etc. I’m starting to believe we will not see an M2 Ultra or M2 Extreme in any Apple products.
-The M2 Extreme has been reportedly scrapped.
-Rumors say the Mac Studio will not get released in a M2 Max/Ultra iteration.
-Rumors also say the 24″ iMac will not get released in a M2 iteration.
+Apple is possibly trying to move M Series processor upgrades to an annual rhythm like the A Series processors for iPhones etc. The M2 Extreme has been reportedly scrapped.
+Rumors say the 24″ iMac will not get released in a M2 iteration.

 By the end of 2023, the Apple M1 Processor Series should be history and fully replaced by the Apple M2 and M3 Processor Series in newly released products.

-While M2, M2 Pro and M2 Max are distinct designs, M2 Ultra is expected to be essentially two interconnected M2 Maxs (as the M1 Ultra was two M1 Maxs), and M2 Extreme is expected to be four interconnected M2 Maxs.
+While M2, M2 Pro and M2 Max are distinct designs, the M2 Ultra is essentially two interconnected M2 Maxs (as the M1 Ultra was two M1 Maxs).

 ** If you are browsing this page from a phone, you may want to view the following chart in landscape mode.